Rana-10/Rana-10/README.md

 - 🎓 **3rd-year Data Science student at FAST NUCES Islamabad**
 - 🤖 Passionate about **AI, Machine Learning, Data Analysis & Automation**
 - 🧪 Love building **real-world projects** using data & algorithms
-- ⚡ I do QA testing, marketing, and dev work for startups
+- ⚡ I have done QA testing, and marketing as well
 - 🚗 I also do sim drifting as my side main hobby

 ---